Yale University: Secret societies

-Yale's secret societies include Skull and Bones, Scroll and Key, Wolf's Head, Book and Snake, Elihu, Berzelius, St. Elmo, Manuscript, Brothers in Unity, Linonia, St. Anthony Hall, Shabtai, Myth and Sword, Daughters of Sovereign Government (DSG), Mace and Chain, ISO, Spade and Grave, and Sage and Chalice, among others.
+Yale's secret societies include Skull and Bones, Scroll and Key, Wolf's Head, Book and Snake, Elihu, Berzelius, St. Elmo, Manuscript, Brothers in Unity, Linonia, St. Anthony Hall, Shabtai, Myth and Sword, Daughters of Sovereign Government (DSG), Sphinx, Mace and Chain, ISO, Spade and Grave, Sage and Chalice, and Ink and Needle among others.
 The two oldest existing honor societies are the Aurelian (1910) and the Torch Honor Society (1916).

 These are akin to Harvard finals clubs, Princeton eating clubs, and senior societies at University of Pennsylvania.

+Student publications

+The university hosts a variety of student journals, magazines, and newspapers.
+The Yale Literary Magazine, founded in February 1836, is the oldest student literary magazine in the United States.

+Established in 1872, The Yale Record is the world's oldest college humor magazine.
+The Yale Journal of Medicine & Law is a biannual magazine that explores the intersection of law and medicine.

+Newspapers include the Yale Daily News, which was first published in 1878, and the weekly Yale Herald, which was first published in 1986.

+The Yale Globalist is an undergraduate magazine focused on international affairs.
+The first of four issues published annually is about a specific country, which has been visited by a small group of student reporters.
+The other three issues are each around topics chosen democratically by the group of student editors.

 Traditions

 Yale seniors at graduation smash clay pipes underfoot to symbolize passage from their "bright college years", though in recent history the pipes have been replaced with "bubble pipes". ("Bright College Years", the university's alma mater, was penned in 1881 by Henry Durand, Class of 1881, to the tune of Die Wacht am Rhein.)
 Yale's student tour guides tell visitors that students consider it good luck to rub the toe of the statue of Theodore Dwight Woolsey on Old Campus; however, actual students rarely do so.
 In the second half of the 20th century Bladderball, a campus-wide game played with a large inflatable ball, became a popular tradition but was banned by administration due to safety concerns.
 In spite of administration opposition, students revived the game in 2009, 2011, and 2014.